Best Secured Business Loans in December 2025

-Secured business loans use collateral to reduce lender risk, potentially unlocking more attractive rates and terms.
-Collateral can include cash deposits, business assets or real estate.
+Secured business loans use cash deposits, business assets or real estate to reduce lender risk, potentially unlocking better rates and terms.

 Secured business lenders at a glance